Cataract Surgery Intraocular Lens

 No single type of lens is best for every patient, and your surgeon’s experience with each of these lenses will play an important part in obtaining the right lens for your eyes.

-Dr. Elmquist will do additional testing before surgery and, with input from you about your lifestyle and preferences, will help you determine the appropriate IOL for your unique eyes.
+Dr. Rodriguez will do additional testing before surgery and, with input from you about your lifestyle and preferences, will help you determine the appropriate IOL for your unique eyes.

-The cataract surgeons at Elmquist Eye Group are among the best qualified in Southwest Florida.
+Cataract surgeon Yasaira Rodriguez, MD at Elmquist Eye Group is among the best qualified in Southwest Florida.
 For answers to your questions about surgery and intraocular lenses, get in touch with us today at (239) 936-2020 and schedule an appointment.
 The Elmquist team will be delighted to help.